Sean Davis (American football): Indianapolis Colts

 On April 1, 2021, Davis signed a one-year deal with the Indianapolis Colts.
-He was released on August 31, 2021 and re-signed to the practice squad the next day.
-He appeared in one regular season game and was released on September 14.
+He was released on August 31, and was subsequently re-signed to the practice squad the following day.
+Davis appeared in one regular season game for Indianapolis, and was released on September 14.

 Cincinnati Bengals

-On September 15, 2021, Davis was signed to the Bengals practice squad.
-He was released on October 5.
+On September 15, 2021, Davis was signed to the Cincinnati Bengals' practice squad.
+He was released by the Bengals on October 5.

 New England Patriots

-On October 13, 2021, Davis was signed to the Patriots practice squad.
-Davis was elevated to the active roster on December 6 for the team's week 13 against the Buffalo Bills, and reverted to the practice squad after the game.
+On October 13, 2021, Davis was signed to the New England Patriots' practice squad.
+Davis was elevated to the active roster on December 6 for the team's Week 13 matchup against the Buffalo Bills, and reverted to the practice squad after the game.

 Houston Roughnecks

 The Houston Roughnecks selected Davis in the fifth round of the 2023 XFL Supplemental Draft on January 1, 2023.
-He was placed on the Reserve List on April 4, 2023.
+He was placed on the reserve list on April 4.
 The Roughnecks brand was transferred to the Houston Gamblers when the XFL and USFL merged to create the United Football League (UFL).